 Thermal compound is a sticky paste placed directly onto the CPU or another IC for a more direct heat transfer between the chip and the heat sink.
 Thermal compound also prevents air gaps from forming between the CPU and heat sink.
-This compound is an inexpensive solution and can be found at any place selling computer parts.
+This compound is an inexpensive solution and is available at any place selling computer parts.
 The picture shows an Arctic Silver thermal compound dispenser and an older CPU with thermal compound.

-Thermal compound can also be referred to as heat dope, heat sink jelly, heat sink paste, heat sink compound, thermal gunk, thermo paste, and silicon compound.
+Thermal compound can also be called heat dope, heat sink jelly, heat sink paste, heat sink compound, thermal gunk, thermo paste, thermal paste, and silicon compound.

 Do I need thermal compound for my CPU?